Manila's Finest (2025 film): Production

-Manila's Finest was produced under Cignal TV and MQuest Ventures.
+Manila's Finest was produced under Cignal TV, MQuest Ventures and Spring Films.
 It was written by Michiko Yamamoto, Moira Lang, and Sherad Anthony Sanchez.
-The film was submitted as a script for the 2025 Metro Manila Film Festival.
+The film was submitted as a script for the 51st Metro Manila Film Festival.
+Rae Red was supposed to direct the film but withdrew before pre-production due to personal reasons.
+Instead, her uncle Raymond Red took over the role.

 Principal photography for the film began in October 2025.
 It was produced to promote appreciation for the police force.

 Release

-Manila's Finest is set to be released on December 25, 2025, in cinemas in the Philippines as one of the official eight entries of the 2025 Metro Manila Film Festival.
+Manila's Finest was released on December 25, 2025, in cinemas in the Philippines, as one of the official eight entries of the 51st Metro Manila Film Festival.

+The film was showcased in the Southeast Asian Frontiers section of the 25th New York Asian Film Festival on 22 July 2026 and had its International Premiere.